Rohu-Rathore/AI-Chatbot/README.md

 Future Enhancements

-.Multilingual Support: Adding support for more languages to make the chatbot versatile.
+-> Multilingual Support: Adding support for more languages to make the chatbot versatile.

-.Voice Recognition: Integrating voice input for hands-free interaction.
+-> Voice Recognition: Integrating voice input for hands-free interaction.

-.Improved Learning Algorithms: Incorporating deep learning techniques for better response generation.
+-> Improved Learning Algorithms: Incorporating deep learning techniques for better response generation.

-.Emotion Detection: Enhancing the chatbot to recognize and respond to user emotions.
+-> Emotion Detection: Enhancing the chatbot to recognize and respond to user emotions.